Is ‘Teen Mom OG’ Amber Portwood Ready To Get Married To Matt Baier?

-Amber Portwood and Matt Baier called off their October 2016 wedding and now, with the new season of Teen Mom OG set to premiere next month, fans are wondering if they will soon move forward with their “I dos.”
+Amber Portwood and Matt Baier called off their October 2016 wedding, and now, with the new season of Teen Mom OG set to premiere next month, fans are wondering if they will soon move forward with their “I dos.”

-Although the couple doesn’t appear to have any firm plans to walk down the aisle, Baier is hoping to make the reality star his wife on October 10, 2017, the same date they first met face-to-face — and the same date of their would-have-been wedding last year.
+Although the couple doesn’t appear to have any firm plans to walk down the aisle, Baier is hoping to make the reality star his wife on October 10, 2017, the same date they first met face-to-face, and the same date of their would-have-been wedding last year.

 “I’m so proud of [Amber Portwood]’s business and, more importantly, how far she’s come as a person.
 When she sets her mind to something, she exceeds everyone’s expectations,” Baier gushed to E!
 News on March 15.